For questions, please contact the Parish Office at 856-235-0181 or email email@example.com.

 Sacrament of the Anointing of the Sick

 Any Catholic who is seriously ill, advanced in age, or who feels the need for the comforting presence of the Church’s sacramental prayer life may be anointed.
 Please contact the parish office during office hours to schedule an anointing.
-In the case of an emergency, please call 856-425-0181.
+In the case of an emergency outside of office hours, please call 856-425-0181.

 Sacramental Sponsorship Certificate / Letter of Eligibility